- NEW JUNE 2018! THE COLLABORATIVE TRANSCRIPTION PROJECT (FOLLOW LINK OR SEE BELOW FOR MORE DETAILS)

 On this page, the standard siglum for each manuscript is listed in the left most column.* The line number and other identifying information is written at the top.
 In the top row on the page is the line as it appears in the copy text used by Charles Blyth and the original team of editors (British Library MS Arundel 38–one of the earliest known manuscripts of the poem).
 Each row records how each subsequent manuscript represents the line differently from the copy text, word by word.

-Please visit the demo sites described in the Digital Editing Portal project pages to explore how the Variant Collation Tables like this can be linked to their associated lines in the poem via a multimodal reading interface that includes images of the manuscripts from which they were derived.
+Please visit the demo sites described in our legacy Digital Editing Portal project pages to explore how the Variant Collation Tables like this can be linked to their associated lines in the poem via a multimodal reading interface that includes images of the manuscripts from which they were derived.
 The Variant Tables are also accessible for browsing directly on the Texas ScholarWorks website.
-We also have plans to set up a direct interface with both VT files and manuscript images from this very page once sufficient material is assembled at the UTDR site.
+Please also visit our Collaborative Transcription project page to find links to information that will help you begin working with our FromThePage site.

-* In the near future, we will post a key to these MS sigla.
-They are otherwise listed in print in D.C.
+* Here is a key to these MSsigla_Key, drawn from D.C.
 Greetham’s, “Challenges of Theory and Practice in the Editing of Hoccleve’s Regement of Princes,” in Manuscripts and Texts: Editorial Problems in Later Middle English Literature,ed.
 Derek Pearsall (Cambridge: D. S. Brewer, 1987), pp. 60-86.

 The physical property that supports the archive consists of 3 file boxes (51 folders) filled with approximately 6,000 legal sized sheets of paper (and ~200 letter-sized sheets) containing photocopied or mimeographed tables.
 Each table contains handwritten transcriptions–generally in pencil–of the appearance of a line of the Regiment of Princes (or a gloss) in all extant manuscripts.
 Each line is compared to the copy text ‘A’ manuscript, i.e. Arundel 38.